Puritan Medical Products: Leadership

 Puritan is a family-owned business.
-The company is led by co-owner Timothy Templet, who serves as executive vice president of sales.
+The company is led by co-owner Timothy Templet, a third-generation family leader who serves as executive vice president of sales.
 Templet's grandfather, Lloyd Cartwright, founded Puritan in 1919 during the influenza pandemic.
-His daughter, Virginia Templet, serves as Puritan’s marketing director.
+His daughter, Virginia Templet, serves as Puritan's marketing director.

 A business advocate, Templet urges American workers to join small companies and other private-sector employers as a way of combating labor shortages.
 He also believes in proactively bracing for the next global health crisis, claiming the COVID-19 pandemic was a "wake-up call about stockpiles and being prepared."
-Puritan urges people to practice vigilance in the face of new COVID spikes by continuing to test for emerging variants.
+In June 2026, Templet published a Fortune op-ed column with Virginia for the U.S. Semiquincentennial, expressing optimism about domestic manufacturing as "the strongest backbone of America’s economy."

 Bob Shultz is the president and CFO at Puritan.
-He is focused on recruiting workers from rural parts of Maine and Tennessee to join the company, among other initiatives.
+He is focused on recruiting workers from rural parts of Maine to join the company, among other initiatives.
 Derek McKenney serves as Puritan's vice president of manufacturing operations.
+In July 2026, Family Business magazine named McKenney to its "NextGens to Watch Class of 2026" for contributing to the company's growth and transformation.

+Puritan's fiduciary board of directors includes a mix of family and non-family members.
+Templet says the combination provides a “continuity of family perspective and the benefit of outside, independent expertise."